Anne Hathaway: Public image

 Describing her off-screen persona, John Hiscock of The Daily Telegraph wrote in 2014 that Hathaway is a "well-grounded, friendly young woman with a good sense of humour, a wide smile and an easy-going attitude".
 Hiscock further opines that, despite considerable success, she has never "gone Hollywood", remaining close with her friends.
 The authors of the book 365 Style noted Hathaway's girl next door image, and her The Intern director Nancy Meyers says she is "wise beyond her years".
 The journalist Laura Brown found her to be a "sincere", "warm and funny" woman.
 After her 2013 awards acceptance speeches for Les Misérables, The Atlantic noted that several media commentators accused her of being "annoying" and making "awkward" jokes.
 Discussing this, Hathaway explained that she feels anxious when public speaking but has since grown from it and become a more compassionate person.
-She said regarding her perceived image: "People have this idea of me as just being a very prim, professional girl, which I suppose I am, but I do cut loose and have fun in my life".
+She said regarding her perceived image: "People have this idea of me as just being a very prim, professional girl, which I suppose I am, but I do cut loose and have fun in my life."

-Remarking on her performance in Twelfth Night, Charles Isherwood wrote, "on screen or onstage Ms. Hathaway possesses the unmistakable glow of a natural star".
+Remarking on her performance in Twelfth Night, Charles Isherwood wrote that "on screen or onstage Ms. Hathaway possesses the unmistakable glow of a natural star".
 An Esquire writer wrote in 2018 that many of her good performances had been overlooked, describing her career as "subtle brilliance that has largely gone unnoticed".
-Discussing her career in 2015, Hathaway said that, after her breakthrough in The Princess Diaries, she struggled to find roles that were serious - or were not about princesses.
-According to Judi Gugliemli of People, Hathaway used that fear of being typecast as motivation to build a versatile body of work.
+Discussing her career in 2015, Hathaway said that, after her breakthrough in The Princess Diaries, she struggled to find roles that were serious – or were not about princesses.
+According to Jodi Guglielmi of People, Hathaway used that fear of being typecast as motivation to build a versatile body of work.
 Gugliemli believed that her ability to extensively research her roles is the key to her success.
 A writer for The Daily Telegraph commended her willingness to appear in different genres, ranging from action comedies to dramas.
-Hathaway aspires to appear in many different films, work with different directors and play diverse roles.
 She said she would be "lost" without acting and feels lucky to have found it as her profession.
 A trained stage actress, she prefers performing on stage to film roles and claims to be terrified of acting on camera.
 "I always assume that every film is my last, and I always assume that I have to go out and convince everybody why they have to hire me.
 I still audition," she said in 2015.